CSCE-4901-Capstone-Group-CacheMoney/College-of-Engineering-Degree-Plan-App/README.md

 The server requires the PostgreSQL server which is managed by pgAdmin 4 install under the programs folder if you ever need to view or make direct changes to the database.

 In order to use our program make sure that you have Python 3.7.2 installed.
 Our team used pip 19.0.2 as our package manager and the following instruction will use pip commands.

+#### Extra Information
+- If needed, testing a local database is possible.
+Install PostgreSQL at https://www.postgresql.org/download/
+* in `src\degreePlan\settings.py`, you may:
+  * Change `DEBUG = False` to `DEBUG = True` should debug be needed on pages, instead of a generic 404 error
+  * Change `DATABASES = {...}` to change database hooking locations, or the type of database engine in general